 An idea about happiness and our outlook came one day when I observed the primary school kids leaving school, running, skipping, gleeful to be free… when my daughter talks about learning music, her face lights up.
 Why don’t adults run, skip and smile when they come out of their workplace? (from Create Your New Life of Abundance)

-I was writing about why we get often fooled in our first investments, and it triggered a memory of when I played the ASX sharemarket game, which was a good way to lose fake money and learn! (from Creative Ways with Money).
+I was writing about why we get often fooled in our first investments and it triggered a memory of when I played the ASX sharemarket game, which was a good way to lose fake money and learn!
+It certainly brought me down a peg or two.
+(Idea for Creative Ways with Money).

 What experience did you once have that could give others a real life lesson?

-What famous quotes can I find on this very specific idea?
+What famous quotes or proven concepts can I find on this very specific idea?

 How do you get better at jogging memories?